niiabe/Portfolio/README.md

     *   **Username:** `admin`
     *   **Password:** `admin123`

+5.  **Populate DB with some Projects:**
+    *   Click on Seed Sample Data to get some Data in the DB.

 ## Project Structure

 Here's a brief overview of the key files and folders to help you navigate the codebase: